How do you start writing?

 For the love of all things, please don’t skip the writing exercises.
 Just do them, okay?
 Practice.
 It’s actually how we learn how to do what we want to do.
 At any level.

-Tutorial: How to write with attention and humility
+Tutorial: How to write with creative curiosity

 At a retreat some time ago, I asked my writers to start by writing down a list of ten things they noticed that day so far.
 Then each writer would read one or two observations to the whole group.